yorennz/grouptivity/README.md

 Once the app is running, you can:

-  •	Search for colleagues in the directory.
+- Search for colleagues in the directory.
-  •	Contact them directly through the app.
-  •	Customize your workspace by adding useful widgets to your personal dashboard.
+- Customize your workspace by adding useful widgets to your personal dashboard.

 ## Development Team